-Craig Tansley is a freelance travel journalist based in Melbourne who spends far too much of his year on planes.
+Craig Tansley is a freelance travel journalist based on the Gold Coast.
 He specialises in islands, ski resorts and adventure.